I must confess.

 Let’s review each layer inside the Snickers cheesecake.

-Oreo cookie crust: is there really an alternative that can live up to an Oreo cookie crust?
-All you have to do it pulse Oreos into a crumb (the entire cookie), mix with melted butter, and press into your springform pan.
+Oreo cookie crust: Is there really an alternative that can live up to an Oreo cookie crust?
+All you have to do is pulse Oreos into a crumb (the entire cookie), mix with melted butter, and press into your springform pan.
 Make sure you pre-bake the crust for about 10 minutes.
+It’s the same crust we use for cookies & cream pie and white chocolate raspberry cheesecake bars.

-Cheesecake: the cheesecake portion is my go-to cheesecake.
+Cheesecake: The cheesecake portion is my go-to cheesecake.
 Creamy, luscious, and thick… I never stray from this basic cheesecake batter.
-You’ll need block cream cheese, sugar, eggs, and sour cream.
+You’ll need brick-style cream cheese, sugar, eggs, and sour cream.
 You’ll divide the cheesecake batter in half.
 There’s about 7 cups total, so 3.5 cups each.
 Half will be chocolate flavored, half will be peanut butter flavored.

-*I reduced the amount of sour cream down to 3/4 cup from my original cheesecake recipe.
+*I reduced the amount of sour cream down to 3/4 cup from my blueberry swirl cheesecake recipe.
 Because we’re adding chocolate and peanut butter to the batter, I wanted to reduce something down to avoid overflowing.

 The other half of cheesecake batter is peanut butter flavored.
-Super simple stuff here– just beat 1/3 cup of creamy peanut butter into the batter.
+Super simple stuff here: just beat 1/3 cup (85g) of creamy peanut butter into the batter.
 See the picture below?
 Left: peanut butter batter.
 Right: chocolate batter.

 Layer and swirl both batters on top of the Oreo cookie crust.
 Then BAKE!